 The Michigan Department of Education, Division of Accountability Services provides a new service called the Michigan Linked Educational Assessment Reporting Network (MiLearn).
 This innovative project is legislatively funded and delivers state assessment data to students, parents, and educators in a more timely and dynamic manner.

 Here’s how it works.
 Once a parent, student, or educator has logged into MiSTAR, click analysis, and look for the State Assessment Data button.
-Once you click it, you will be granted access to the state assessment reports available to you based on your role (parent, student, or educator) and the assessment results available (2017, 2018, and/or 2019).
+Once you click it, you will be granted access to the state assessment reports available to you based on your role (parent, student, or educator) and the assessment results available (2017, 2018, 2019, 2021, and/or 2022).

 Bringing state assessment data to parents, students and educators in an electronic format and through MiSTAR is a major enhancement in getting assessment data out quicker and more efficiently.